ryankupk/Clean-Music-Metadata/README.md

 ### Notes

 This can be done in a much more automated and intelligent way if it were reasonably possible to programmatically copy/delete folders on a phone.
 I had tried a couple of things and none of them worked well, and it's really not that onerous to do it manually assuming that the two directories are already similar.
 In the worst case, all directories can be deleted from one and copied from the other, but that takes a long time in my experience.
-The program does little more than track progress for doing this all manually, though, but makes it much easier and faster to do so.
+The program does little more than track progress for doing this all manually, but makes it much easier and faster to do so.

 There's a bit of a hack in the main for loop to just restart the search from the beginning whenever a change is applied rather than properly indexing `pcList` and `phoneList`, but the search space is very small (sub-1000 directories in my case) so this doesn't hurt efficiency in any noticeable way.

+## remove_metadata.py

+Programmatically remove **all** metadata from **all** song files anywhere within `PC_PATH`

+### Bugs/TODOs

+* Implement recursive file finding (modified `getAllFolderPaths()` from bubble_up_folders.py)
+* Implement a way to write to metadata tags that are not in EasyID3
+* Add support for .m4a and .aac files
+* Add functionality for deleting .nfo, .txt, etc. files (anything that isn't .mp3, .flac, .aac, .m4a or .png/.jpg)
+* Overall structure/program flow should be rethought and improved

+### Notes

+This is not yet complete, mostly because I'm working to find out how and/or find an easier way to access those metadata tags that are not accessible in `mutagen.easyid3`'s EasyID3 module.
+For example, "Comments" is not accessible, so the "mutagenic" way to do it would be to create a new ID3 frame and write it to the file's metadata, but that's easier said than done and I'm hoping that I don't have to figure out how that actually works. eyed3 is another library that I initially was using but gave up on because it doesn't support any file formats other than .mp3, but may return to for .mp3 files and use mutagen for everything else since it's much simpler.
+Currently, ~30 tags are being rewritten to `""` using mutagen but some others need to be rewritten as well.

+Supposedly, eyed3 has functionality for setting album cover art as well, so it may be worth setting album cover art to whatever image file is in the album's folder, assuming that's actually possible.

+I've not run this file yet at all since it's been incomplete since I've started, but I've done some modifications in a python commandline on sample .mp3/.flac files and it's worked fine.

+Ideally, deleting undesirable files would be done in a whole other program for the sake of reducing side effects, but I don't have any reason to do that anywhere else so I'm doing it here.
+They can be considered directory metadata.